aatbip/vending-machine-server/README.md

     2. fileSystemApi module
         - Since the application doesn't rely on any database systems, but stores all the essential states in the file ([details here](#application-state)), this module implements methods to write file and read file using node `fs` module.

+- The core module makes use of `ValidatePurchasePipe` and `ValidateRefundPipe` to validate the purchase and return logics.

 ## Application State

 The application doesn't rely on any database systems.
 All the application state is defined in `state` folder.
 The initial app state looks like below: